Paul first visited Gainesville in 2007. Three years later he relocated to the city and has been living there ever since.

 The bat houses are located on the U.F. campus, on the north side of Museum Road across from Lake Alice.
 The structures are clearly visible from the road and there is a free place to park close by.

 There are two bat barns and one bat house nowadays.
-The original house was built in 1991 but became overpopulated and suffered severe structural damage as a result (see "The 2009 Bat House Collapse" section below).
+The original house was built in 1991 but became overpopulated, which caused severe structural damage (see "The 2009 Bat House Collapse" section below).

 Suitability and Accessibility